birlrobotics/ITER_KER_GER/README.md

 ## Usage
 To reproduce the results in our paper, please run :
 ```
-python -m baselines.run --alg=her --env=FetchPickAndPlace-v1 --num_timesteps=1e6 --n_cycles=100 --save_path=/home/user/policies/her/iter --log_path=/home/bourne/log_data/her/iter --before_PER_minibatch_size=256 --n_rsym=8 --n_PER=4
+python -m baselines.run --alg=her --env=FetchPickAndPlace-v1 --num_timesteps=1e6 --n_cycles=100 --save_path=/home/user/policies/her/iter --log_path=/home/user/log_data/her/iter --before_PER_minibatch_size=256 --n_rsym=8 --n_PER=4
 ```

 options include:
 * `--num_cpu`: Number of cpus.
-The paper uses 19 cpus (as in the [original paper](https://arxiv.org/abs/1802.09464) presenting this HER implementation.
-Please note that as the HER's author said, running the code with different cpus is NOT equivalent, for more info please check (here)[https://github.com/openai/baselines/issues/314].
+The paper uses 19 cpus (as in the [original paper](https://arxiv.org/abs/1802.09464) presenting this HER implementation. (**Please note that as the HER's author said, running the code with different cpus is NOT equivalent.
+For more information about this issue, please check [here](https://github.com/openai/baselines/issues/314).**)
-* `--env`: string of the gym_flowers env.
+* `--env`: To specify the experimental environment in each run.
 Possible choices are *FetchPickAndPlace-v1, FetchSlide-v1, FetchPush-v1*.
 (There will be more choices on Baxter robot in the near future, please keep watching on our repo :). )
 * `--before_PER_minibatch_size`: To specify the original minibatch size.
-* `--n_rsym`: To specify how many reflectional planes you would like to augment the samples.
-The additional number of symmetrical samples is $2*n_rsym-1$.
+* `--n_rsym`: To specify the hyperparameter of KER.
+More specifically, it is to specify how many reflectional planes you would like to augment the samples.
+For more information, please checkout our [Paper](https://arxiv.org/abs/1909.10707#).
 * `--n_PER`: To specify the hyperparameter of GER.
+More specifically, it is to specify how many transitions' goals you would like to augment.
+For more information, please checkout our [Paper](https://arxiv.org/abs/1909.10707#).
+* `--log_path`: To specify the log file saved path.
+* `--save_path`: To specify the policy parameters saved path.

 ## More Information